How to Install SQL Server Management Studio on your Local Computer

 Let’s download and install SSMS 2014 SP1:

-In addition, when we are installing SSMS from the SQL Server 2016 Installation Center there is no SQL Server Management tools in the features selection list.
+In addition, when we are installing SSMS from the SQL Server 2016 Installation Center there is no SQL Server Management tools in the feature's selection list.
 There are separate options in the SQL Server 2016 Installation Center for management tools – “Install SQL Server Management Tools”.
-Also, it is possible to have more than one version of SSMS installed on the computer.
-For example you can have both – SSMS 2014 and SSMS 2016 on the same machine.
+Also, it is possible to have more than one SSMS version installed on the computer.
+For example, you can have both – SSMS 2014 and SSMS 2016 on the same machine.

 Connecting to the remote instance from SSMS